EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 # How to develop a control

+## Overview

-Echo JS SDK provides the ability to package a certain set of the discrete functionality allows into a JavaScript class which is called the *Control* in the SDK terminology.
+Echo JS SDK provides the ability to package a certain set of discrete functionality into a JavaScript class which is called a Control.
+Controls are typically core interaction patterns like a submit form, stream client etc. Controls are then used by Applications to deliver a complete user experience.
 This page will guide you through the steps of custom control creation.
+For more examples of controls please visit the [Examples Page](#!/example).

 ## Introduction